 This MD&A contains "forward-looking information" and "forward-looking statements" (collectively, "forward-looking information") within the meaning of applicable securities laws.
 All statements contained herein that are not clearly historical in nature are forward-looking, and the words "anticipate", "believe", "expect", "estimate", "may", "will", "could", "leading", "intend", "contemplate", "shall" and similar expressions are generally intended to identify forward-looking statements.
 Additionally, any statements that refer to expectations, intentions, projections or other characterizations of future events or circumstances contain forward-looking information.
-Forward-looking information regarding our financial position, business strategy, growth strategies, operations, financial results, taxes, plans and objectives.
-Particularly information regarding our expectations of future results, performance, achievements, prospects or opportunities or the marks in which we operate and the impact thereon of the ongoing COVID-19 pandemic as well as statements regarding our revenue.
+Forward-looking information, among other things, may relate to our financial outlook and anticipated events or results and may include information regarding our financial position, business strategy, growth strategies, operations, financial results, taxes, plans and objectives.
+Particularly information regarding our expectations of future results, performance, achievements, prospects or opportunities or the marks in which we operate and the impact thereon of the ongoing COVID-19 pandemic as well as statements regarding industry trends and expectations regarding our revenue.